N2CON TECHNOLOGY

 What evidence should we keep from tabletop exercises?

 Keep the agenda, attendee list, scenario description, and an AAR/IP (After Action Report / Improvement Plan) summary.
-Frameworks and questionnaires often ask whether incident response is tested—this documentation proves it.
+Frameworks and questionnaires often ask whether incident response is tested.
+This documentation proves it.

 Want a tabletop exercise that improves readiness?